-Task How To Specify the wrapping style for rows Use the Layout drop-down menu.
-Choose between: Linear - All information for a sequence appears on a single row with no line breaks.
+Task How To Specify the wrapping style for rows Linear - All information for a sequence appears on a single row with no line breaks.
 A horizontal scrollbar is provided.
 Automatic wrapping - The alignment is wrapped to fit within the view.
 Wrapping adjusts automatically if the view's width changes.
 Fixed wrapping - The alignment is wrapped at the specified number of residues.
 Enter a number in the Size box to wrap after a different number of residues.
-Fixed wrapping - Size: 50 Vertical splits are not available in either type of wrapped view.
+Fixed wrapping Size: 50 Vertical splits are not available in either type of wrapped view.
 However, any existing splits are restored if wrapping is turned off.
 Visualize Check the Show context box.
 A local alignment reports the highest scoring contiguous flanking segments of sequences that are not within the aligned segment segment of alignment between two sequences, even if the full extent of one or both of the sequences is not included in the final alignment.
 Local alignments are ideal for finding short sequences within a larger sequence.
 When you check Show context, the flanking segments appear in a dimmer color scheme than the alignment.

 As an example, consider a local alignment of a long sequence to a short one.
 Any positions that aren't part of the alignment are considered to be context and are not displayed in the Pairwise view unless Show context is selected.
 In the case below, the segment "GGGC" in on the left of Seq1 is context, as is the trailing "TTAAAA".
 The internal part of Seq2 that spans a gap in Seq1 might be considered unaligned, but is actual context, because it's not internal to the alignment.

-Seq1 GGGC CCC TTA TTAAAA Seq2 CCC C C TTA Specify how to color the sequences and the consensus to facilitate visual comparisons Use the Alignment coloring drop-down menu to s.
+Seq1 GGGC CCC -- TTA TTAAAA Seg2 ---- CCC C C TTA -----

+Use the Alignment coloring drop-down menu to s.
 Sequence comparisons can only be performed with aligned sequences.
+Choose between:

-Choose between: Color all residues - All residues appear in the color schemes chosen in Foreground color (dark 'T' icon) and Background color (white 'T' icon; see row below).
-Color only differences from reference - Only residues that differ from the consensus are colored.
+- Color all residues All residues appear in the color schemes chosen in Foreground color (dark 'T' icon) and Background color (white 'T' icon; see row below). - Color only differences from reference Only residues that differ from the consensus are colored.
 If you chose this option, you should select the reference sequence from the Reference drop-down menu.
-The reference can be the consensus or any of the aligned sequences.
-Color only matches to reference - Only residues that are identical to the consensus are colored.
+The reference can be the consensus or any of the aligned sequences. - Color only matches to reference Only residues that are identical to the consensus are colored.
 If you chose this option, you should select the reference sequence from the Reference drop-down menu.
-The reference can be the consensus are colored.
-If you chose this option, you should select the reference sequence from the Reference drop-down menu.
-The reference can be the consensus or any of the aligned sequences.
-Show only differences from reference - Only residues that differ from the consensus are displayed and colored.
+The reference can be the consensus or any of the aligned sequences. - Show only differences from reference Only residues that differ from the consensus are displayed and colored.
 All other residues are shown as uncolored dashes.
 If you chose this option, you should select the reference sequence from the Reference drop-down menu.
-The reference can be the consensus or any of the aligned sequences.
-Choose either Color only conserved residues or Color only non-conserved residues to color according to whether or not residues are conserved.
-A residue is "conserved."
-If you prefer to ignore gaps when determining whether or not a residue is
+The reference can be the consensus or any of the aligned sequences. - Choose either Color only conserved residues or Color only non-conserved residues to color according to whether or not residues are conserved.
+A residue is "conserved" if all sequences have the same residue in that column.
+Otherwise, it is "non-conserved." - · If you prefer to ignore gaps when determining whether or not a residue is